 Findings: In this population-based case-control study of ALS diagnosis in Denmark, including 3,939 cases, we observed that elemental carbon at a residence was associated with an increase in odds of ALS diagnosis.

 Meaning: Our results indicate that sources of air pollution with elemental carbon, such as diesel engines and woodburning stoves, might contribute to development of ALS.
-The result needs confirmation in future studies before any conclusion can be reached.
+This result needs confirmation in future studies before any conclusion can be reached.

 Abstract

 Importance: Amyotrophic lateral sclerosis (ALS) is a fatal neurodegenerative disease.
-Limited evidence suggests that ALS symptoms onset is associated with air pollution exposure and specifically to traffic-related pollutants.
+Limited evidence suggests that ALS symptoms onset is associated with air pollution exposure and specifically with traffic-related pollutants.

 Objective: To determine whether exposure to air pollutants is associated with ALS diagnosis.